Getting a new roof is a big investment and finding the right roofing contractor is vital.

-It’s always a good idea to get more than one quote, even if you like the first one you speak to.
+Aways get more than one quote, even if you like the first one you speak to.
 Getting another opinion could make you radically change your mind or expose flaws in the first quote that you hadn’t previously thought of.
 At least three quotes are generally recommended.

 Find out exactly what’s included in the quote from each contractor before you make up your mind; this includes the exact nature of the materials they plan on using.
 This allows you to do some research to see which one is offering the best quality of service.
 Ask for brand names and do some research.

 During the project

 One aspect people often neglect to consider is the convenience of the work once it is taking place.
 You need to find a contractor whose method of working fits in with your lifestyle and causes the minimum of disturbance and inconvenience.

 Questions you might want to ask include the hours they plan on working and on what days of the week.
 A contractor who only works from noon to 3pm on two days per week will take much longer to get the job done.
 Conversely, you may not be willing to appoint a contractor who appears at 6am every day!